joejcollins/rhapsody-angel/queens/2023-regina.md

 ## 2023 Marked Queen

+2025-07-05 Saw eggs and brood, no signs of swarming.
+Reduced the entrance because there are lots of wasps around.

 2025-06-30 Reconfigured as 8 x 8 F to give them more space.

 2025-06-29 Didn't see the queen, but saw eggs and no signs of swarming but they were back filling.
 I think they should be made up to 8 x 8 F so they have enough space.